pudly/schmopera-hugo/content/articles/talking-with-singers-pene-pati.md

 "I feel also like people have appreciated the time off because we're always constantly moving from show to show, never taking time off to shield the voice.
 When they got back into singing, a lot of singers were anxious because they hadn’t sung in a while but at the same time, their voices were actually quite thankful for the rest.

+> "If I could go back in time, I would love to have heard in person Beniamino Gigli."

 ## On artists and politics

 "No one ever condones war or violence but it's such a slippery slope when we start adding politics to opera because art is very subjective and very personal.
 It still is something that only one person experiences and if they have a chance to share out, then OK.
 Even parts of _Roméo et Juliette_ are very political.
 To add politics on top of it makes it a very heavy load.
 It really is a shame that we that we don't see art for itself and let art flourish on its own and let talent be itself.